 Payment for the Remaining Charges:

-The balance fees will be paid semester wise.
-Candidates are required to pay the fees of every semester one week before the commencement of the respective semester.
-In case of delay, penalty will be charged as per prescribed rules of the School.
+The balance fees will be paid semester-wise.
+Candidates are required to pay the fees of every semester a week before the commencement of the respective semester.
+In case of delay, a penalty will be charged as per the prescribed rules of the Centre.

-Above mentioned fees do not include the expenses of out of station travels and logistics pertaining to compulsory field immersion and study trips as well as practicum programme.
-On an average students should be prepared to spend around Rs.
-20,000 for field studies
+The above-mentioned fees do not include the expenses of out-of-station travel and logistics pertaining to compulsory field immersion and study trips as well as the practicum programme.
+On an average students should be prepared to spend around INR 20,000 for field studies.

 Financial Aid and Fellowship